 Removal of a child from his or her family normally requires a warrant or a court order.
 However, in circumstances where there is an imminent risk of serious bodily injury, an exigency may exist such that a warrantless removal can be justified.
 Most cities and counties have some sort of joint protocol where CPS is joined by law enforcement in either obtaining a warrant or conducting a warrantless removal.
 If a child is removed without a warrant or a court order and there is no imminent risk of serious bodily injury, the child’s constitutional right will be violated under the Fourth Amendment and the parent’s constitutional rights under the Fourteenth Amendment will be violated.

-For more information on Getting Children Back In A Dependency Case, a free initial consultation is your next best step.
+For more information on Getting Children Back In A Dependency Case, a initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (925) 952-8900 today.